Top Tips to Save Money on Food and Supplies When Traveling

 Most blogs will tell you the standard tips and tricks to saving money on food...

-- Stay at a hotel with free breakfast and fill up on the proteins and fats, avoiding the sugar laden cereals and breads.
+- Stay at a hotel with free breakfast (like a Hampton by Hilton) and fill up on the proteins and fats, avoiding the sugar laden cereals and breads.

 - Eat one big meal a day.

 - Save your left overs.

 - Choose accommodations that have access to a kitchen or small appliances.

 - Subscribe to a restaurant deal site or use coupons.